calmm-js/kefir.atom/README.md

 ### Items to put into the cart

 We are nearly done!
-We just need one more component for product:
+We just need one more component for products:

 ```jsx
 const productCount = item =>